 - Graduates meet subject matter competence in the seven categories identified by the California Commission on Teacher Credentialing

 - 18 month program

-This degree prepares graduates to pursue a career in early childhood education including positions in public and private preschools, churches and businesses that offer preschool for the children of their employees.
-Graduates are also prepared to pursue additional credentials and certificates to become educators in elementary schools and special education programs or as career counselors with child and family service organizations.
+This major prepares graduates to pursue a career in early childhood education including positions in public and private preschools, churches and businesses that offer preschool for the children of their employees.
+You will also be prepared to pursue additional credentials and certificates to become an educator in elementary schools and special education programs or a career counselor with child and family service organizations.

 - Completed application form and $40 fee (fee waived if you attend an information meeting)

 - All application pieces, official transcripts, recommendation form and admissions essay

 New cohorts are formed each spring (February) and fall (August).

 Tuition is competitively priced and financial aid is available.
 View details on tuition and fees.